KaviHShah/Intro-to-Python/materials/01-why-learn-python.md

 #### Key Points

-- Python is defined by the syntax, and is an easy to use high level language commonly used in data science
+- Python is defined by its syntax, and is an easy to use high level language commonly used in data science
 - Python has many packages and modules for data science and AI
 - There are both advantages and disadvantages to programming in python, so choose a programming language suited to the task